markuszeller/streamdeck-smart-dsl/README.md

 # Configuration of the plugin

-- Enter Router IP
+- Enter Router IP.
-- Enter Key (see below how to obtain)
+- Enter Key (see below how to obtain).
 - Select your prefered metrics (Mbit/s or MB/s).
 It can be switched by tapping the button.

 # Obtain (encryption) key